idanen/external-link-directive/README.md

 # external-link-directive
-An AngularJS directive that make links to open in a new tab
+An AngularJS directive that make external links open in a new tab